cran/irtplay/README.md

 in different ways as well as provide useful functions related to unidimensional item response theory (IRT).
-In terms of assessing the IRT model-data fit, one of distinguished features of this package is that it gives not only item fit statistics (e.g., \(\chi^{2}\) fit statistic (e.g., Bock, 1960; Yen, 1981), infit and outfit statistics (Ames et al., 2015), and \(S-X^{2}\) (Orlando & Thissen, 2000, 2003)) but also graphical displays to look at residuals between between the observed data and model-based predictions (Hambleton, Swaminathan, & Rogers, 1991).
+In terms of assessing the IRT model-data fit, one of distinguished features of this package is that it gives not only item fit statistics (e.g., chi-square fit statistic (X2;
+e.g., Bock, 1960; Yen, 1981), likelihood ratio chi-square fit statistic (G2; McKinley & Mills, 1985), infit and outfit statistics (Ames et al., 2015), and S-X2 (Orlando & Thissen, 2000, 2003)) but also graphical
+displays to look at residuals between between the observed data and model-based predictions (Hambleton, Swaminathan, & Rogers, 1991).
 More evaluation methods will be included in the future updated version.
 In addition to the evaluation of IRT model-data fit, there are several useful functions such as estimating proficiency parameters, calibrating item parameters given the fixed effects (aka. ability values), computing asymptotic variance-covariance matrices of item parameter estimates, importing item and/or ability parameters from popular IRT software, generating simulated data, computing the conditional distribution of observed scores using the Lord-Wingersky recursion formula, computing item and test information functions, computing item and test characteristic curve functions, and plotting item and test characteristic curves and item and test information functions.

 ## Installation